Mary Mollineux

 Mary Mollineux (born Mary Southworth, 1651–1696) was a Quaker poet who differed from many of her Quaker contemporaries because of an early education in Latin, Greek, science, and arithmetic.
 Probably the daughter of Catholic parents who converted to Quakerism, she met her husband Henry Mollineux (died 1719), who wrote Quaker tracts, while they were both imprisoned in Lancaster Castle in 1684 for attending Quaker meetings.
 Her husband was imprisoned again in 1690 for refusing to pay tythes to the Church of England and Mary petitioned for his release.

 Works

 The Fruits of Retirement (1702) was posthumously published.
 The book is a compilation of Mollineux's manuscript poetry put together by her cousin Frances Owen and printed by the female Quaker publisher Tace Sowle.
 It went through six editions in the 18th century.

 The poems blend erudition with activism and also develop literary constructions about exile, retreat, and retirement more typical of Katherine Philips and (later) Anne Finch than of Quaker polemicists.
 Owen was inspired to collect them, he said, because they would work in service of Quakerism.
-They are largely biblical in inspiration and reveal little of her Classical education.
+They are largely biblical in inspiration, but there are hints of her classical education therein, particularly in her composition of Latin elegiac couplets.
 The first, 'The Fall of Man', is dated 1663.
 'A Meditation' (1668), for example, expands on verses from the Book of Lamentations to draw a comparison with the dire situation of Dissenters at that time.